New Year's Eve: Denmark

 Danes in Denmark may go to parties or entertain guests at home.
 There is a special evening meal that concludes with Kransekage, a special dessert, along with champagne.
 Other traditional dishes are boiled cod, stewed kale and cured saddle of pork.
 However, expensive cuts of beef as well as sushi have become increasingly popular.
+Another well-known tradition is jumping off a chair at midnight, symbolizing a leap into the new year.

 Multiple significant traditional events are broadcast on television and radio on 31 December.
 This includes, but is not limited to:

 The monarch's New Year message from Amalienborg Palace at 18:00 and the Town Hall Clock in Copenhagen striking midnight.
 Thousands of Danes gather together in Rådhuspladsen (the Town Hall Square) and cheer.

 The Royal Guard parade in their red gala uniforms.
 The climax of the celebration is fireworks launched as the Town Hall Tower bells chime on the stroke of midnight.
 After midnight, all radio & television stations play: "Vær velkommen, Herrens år" [Danish new year's hymn] and followed by "Kong Christian stod ved højen mast" [Danish Royal Anthem] and "Der er et yndigt land" [Danish National Anthem].

 Like in the surrounding nations, the German comedy sketch Dinner for One is broadcast every year at 23:45, and ends just minutes before the new year.
 This has been a tradition every year since 1980 (except in 1985).

 Another reoccurring broadcast is the 1968 film The Party, which is aired after midnight on 1 January.